manaflow-ai/coderouter/README.md

 # coderouter

-CLI for running Claude Code on GLM-4.7, MiniMax M2.1, AWS Bedrock, GCP Vertex, and more.
+CLI for running Claude Code on GLM-4.7, MiniMax M2.1, Kimi K2, AWS Bedrock, GCP Vertex, and more.

 ```bash
 cr claude.glm "fix the tests"